simonsavine/Text-Based-Adventure-Game/README.md

 Once the adventurer is on the move, he is confronted by enemies.
 The player has 150 health and 5 damage, with a 25% chance of dealing critical damage (10 dmg).

+How to play: simply type a to attack or e to exit when prompted.

 Enemies:

 - Goblin, a 10 health, 5 damage creature who has a 90% chance of dealing critical damage to the player, doubling his damage output for one hit.
 He has a 50% chance of appearing and will thus be the most common enemy you will face.